man-group/ArcticDB/docs/mkdocs/docs/index.md

 ArcticDB is:

 - **Fast**
+    - Process up to 100 million rows per second for a single consumer
-    - Process millions of rows per second
+    - Process a billion rows per second across all consumers
     - Quick and easy to install: `pip install arcticdb`
 - **Flexible**
-    - No data schema is needed
+    - Data schemas are not required
     - Supports streaming data ingestion
     - Bitemporal - stores all previous versions of stored data
     - Easy to setup both locally and on cloud
     - Scales from dev/research to production environments
 - **Familiar**
-    - ArcticDB is the world's simplest database
+    - ArcticDB is the world's simplest shareable database
     - Easy to learn for anyone with Python and Pandas experience
     - Just you and your data - the cognitive overhead is very low.